zenml-io/zenml/examples/README.md

 - **feast_feature_store**: Coming very soon!

-### 🧑‍🔬 Data Analysis
+### 🧑‍🔬 Data Visualizers
+Within ZenML, Visualizers are Python classes that take post-execution view objects (e.g. `PipelineView`, `PipelineRunView`, `StepView`, etc.) and create visualizations for them.

+- **facets_visualize_statistics**: The [facets](https://pair-code.github.io/facets/) integration allows you to
+retroactively go through pipeline runs and analyze the statistics of the data artifacts.
+- **whylogs_data_profiling**: Profile your data using the [whylogs](https://github.com/whylabs/whylogs) integration
+from within the post-execution workflow.

+### Drift Detection
 Data is without a doubt the absolute lifeblood of any machine learning work.
-As such we offer a few integrations that will help you perform explorative data analysis, and monitor how your data drifts across pipeline runs.
+As such we offer a few integrations that will help you monitor how your data drifts across pipeline runs.

 - **evidently_drift_detection**: Detect drift with our [evidently](https://github.com/evidentlyai/evidently)
 integration.
-- **facets_visualize_statistics**: The facets integration allows you to retroactively go through pipeline runs and analyze the statistics of the data artifacts.
-- **whylogs_data_profiling**: Profile your data using the [whylogs](https://github.com/whylabs/whylogs) integration.

 ### 🗂 Experiment Tracking
 Certain phases of machine learning projects require a large amount of experimentation with many possible approaches.